 Philip, What do you do for a living?

-Currently, I work as a quality assurance analyst for a bank that operates primarily in Africa.
-Specifically, I do end-to-end testing, a bit of functional testing for mobile, web applications, and more.
+I work as a quality assurance analyst for a bank that operates primarily in Africa.
+Specifically, I do end-to-end testing, and functional testing for mobile, web applications, and more.

 Interesting.
 So, why did you take the ISTQB Foundation Level training?

 Coming from a non-traditional computer science background, I did agricultural engineering under my undergrad program and then transitioned to IT.
 So it was first an exciting transition for me.
 But once I started, I knew I needed to get certification in IT.
-And working as a tester, the foundation training and certification was crucial for me.
-That was the prime reason I did the training and sit for the certificate.
+And working as a tester, the foundation training and certification were crucial for me.
+So that was the prime reason I did the training and sat for the certificate.